Improve the Performance of Full-Text Indexes

 USE master; GO EXEC sp_configure 'max server memory', 7052; GO RECONFIGURE; GO

-We expect that the performance of full populations is not optimal when the average CPU consumption is lower than about 30 percent.
-This section discusses some factors that affect CPU consumption.
+The performance of full populations is not optimal when the average CPU consumption is lower than about 30 percent.
+Here are some factors that affect CPU consumption.

-To find out whether a page wait time is high, execute the following Transact-SQL statement:
+To find out whether a page wait time is high, run the following Transact-SQL statement: